beedsneeds/lean-infer/README.md

 # lean-infer

-Inference engine running a saturated, offline batch on Qwen3 0.6B with

-- Continuous Batching and Paged Attention
-- Optimizations: CUDA Graphs, FlashAttention
-- Observability: Prometheus + Grafana
+An inference engine for Qwen3 0.6B, written from scratch in ~1000 lines: continuous batching, paged attention and CUDA graphs, instrumented with Prometheus + Grafana.
+It decodes a saturated batch at ~1,500 tok/s on an NVIDIA L4.

-Developed and benchmarked on an NVIDIA L4 (GCP) running the Deep Learning VM stack.
+Developed and benchmarked on GCP's Deep Learning VM stack.

-I use a saturated, offline batch and all optimizations target improving throughput since it is the maximum achievable number (burst concentration stays uniform).
-Tuning the batch to a mean inter-arrival time would mean better TTFT but, up to a certain level, that's mostly/solely dependent on a single knob: inter-arrival rate.

 ## Getting Started